sakibahammed/Just-an-Ordinary-project/README.md

     a function can refer to and call itself.
 Recursion is analogous to a loop.
 Both execute the same code multiple time/ and required a condition to break the loop.

+# Nested Functions and Closure

+    Nest a function within another function.
+The nested function is private to its containing function also forms a closure.

+    A closure is an expression commonly , a function that can have free variables together with an environment that bindes those variables.(that closes the expression)

+# Closure